finos/symphony-wdk/docs/reference.md

 [body](#body) | Object/String | No |
 [headers](#headers) | String | No |

 _nb: For multipart/form-data content type requests, the body should be provided as a key/value object.
-For other content types, it can be provided as String in JSON format._
+For other content types, String in JSON format is also supported._

-_nb: For a JSON api, the response can be processed in subsequent activities in SWADL using the utility function [json()](#utility-functions)_
+_nb: If the api response is not JSON, then it can be processed in subsequent activities in SWADL using the utility function [json()](#utility-functions)_

 Output | Type |
 ----|----|